What is voluntary life insurance and how does it work?

 There are two basic types of life insurance: Term life insurance and permanent life insurance.
 A term life insurance policy provides coverage for a specific number of years.
 Term life is sometimes called “pure life insurance” because, unlike whole life insurance, there’s no cash value component to the policy – once the term is over, there’s nothing left.

 Permanent life insurance (also called universal or whole life) is designed to provide protection that lasts your entire life.
-Unlike term life insurance, it’s not a pure insurance product because it includes a cash value component, which helps make coverage last indefinitely while providing other financial benefits.4 A portion of your premium dollars can grow tax-deferred.
-Over time, it builds into a usable amount that can be cashed out or borrowed against – but the entire death benefit is immediately payable from the first day you have the policy.5 Most employer voluntary plans are term life insurance, but some also offer permanent life insurance.
+Unlike term life insurance, permanent life insurance includes a cash value component, which helps make coverage last indefinitely while providing other financial benefits.3 A portion of your premium dollars can grow tax-deferred.
+Over time, it builds into a usable amount that can be cashed out or borrowed against – but the entire death benefit is immediately payable from the first day you have the policy.4 Most employer voluntary plans are term life insurance, but some also offer permanent life insurance.

 Voluntary term life insurance